OSOceanAcoustics/echopype/docs/source/contributing.rst

   branch; changes in the documentation corresponding to changes in the code can be carried out in this branch as well.
 - New releases are prepared in a new release branch that merges changes in ``dev`` and ``stable``.

+To maintain a clean and readable commit history, use "Merge pull request > Squash and merge" when merging an individual PR to `dev` or a documentation-only PR to `stable`.
+This will highlight the specific feature(s) contributed by the PR.
+When merging an ``echopype`` release PR to `main`, use "Merge pull request > Create a merge commit" in order to retain all the squashed PR commits in the commit history.

 Installation for echopype development